Lakung/hello-world/README.md

 a new reposiory

 Hello, my friends!
   This is the first time i came to this planet.
-Wow.. it is so beautiful I will make it better with my code.
+Wow.. it is so beautiful, and I will make it better with my code.
 Haha...